IWabbajack/raytracing-ps3/README.md

 This project is a PlayStation 3 (PS3) port of the well-known "Raytracing in one weekend".

+**NOTE: This is very much a work in progress.
+It needs a lot more work and refinement!**

 ## Prerequisites

 This project relies on the PS3's development toolchain, as well as PS3Load to deploy generated executables.